 Guidance is also provided on house building in the countryside, such as building a house in association with an established rural business, a croft or an affordable house in a building group or small rural community.
-It also provides quidance on conversion of traditional buildings, sub-division of plots and replacement houses.
+It also provides guidance on conversion of traditional buildings, sub-division of plots and replacement houses.
 You can find background information on housing in the Population and Housing Background Paper (Update May 2017) and the Annual Housing Land Audit.
 Please note that housing proposals also need to comply with other policies within the Local Development Plan relating to siting, access to the road, parking, neighbour amenity, flooding, drainage, wildlife, landscape and heritage considerations etc. will apply.
 Also, the design must be high quality and meet the criteria of our Design and Placemaking Guidance.

-It must be noted that there are separate advice notes on how to make an application published on the website and our pre-application procedure which all applicants are encouraged to engage in.
+There are separate advice notes on how to make an application published on the website and our preapplication procedure, for which all applicants are encouraged to engage in.

-2. What policy applies where and for what type of proposal?
+2. What Policy Applies where and for what type of proposal?

-The housing policies seeks to focus the majority of new development in the towns and villages but also supports housing in certain instances adjacent to towns, villages and small rural communities, in building groups and in the open countryside.
+The housing policies seeks to focus the majority of new development in the towns and villages but also support housing in certain instances adjacent to towns and villages, in small rural communities, building groups and in the countryside.